Doctor of Philosophy graduates are expected to:

 A student cannot be admitted to candidacy until the language requirement has been fulfilled, qualifying examinations have been passed, and the research proposal has been approved.

 Each candidate must write a dissertation on the results of his research.
 The dissertation must demonstrate the candidate’s ability to conduct independent research in the area of interest and must contribute to some field of science or engineering technology.
 The dissertation must follow the Graduate School’s recommended procedures for submission to the student’s advisory committee, and before final typing or reproduction, must be presented to the full advisory committee for examination and review.
-A letter grade is not given for the dissertation; it is graded on a pass-fail basis.
+The dissertation is graded Satisfactory (S) or Unsatisfactory (U).

 Final Oral Examination